oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Imperial Institute of Brittania.md

 ## History and Purpose

 The Imperial Institute was established in 1821 by a group of influential Brittanian elites, businessmen and politicians.
-In the decades prior, the Brittanian upper class had become increasingly concerned that the nation may not be able to compete against foreign, government funded research groups emerging in Centuria and the United States.
-Prior attempts for a solution from His Majesties’ government had been fruitless, given the nature of Brittanian political frugality.
-By amalgamating a group of researchers from Brittania’s most prestigious Universities under the newly formed Imperial College in London, the Imperial Institute of Brittania was formed.
+In the decades prior, the Brittanian upper class had become increasingly concerndepartmented that the nation may not be able to compete against foreign, government funded research groups emerging in Centuria and the United States.
+Prior attempts for a soludepartmenttion from His Majesties’ government had been fruitless, given the nature of Brittanian political frugality.
+By amalgamating a group of researchers from Brittania’s most prestigious Universities under the newly formed Imperial College in London, the Imperial Institute of Britannia was formed.

 Following its formation, the Institute’s scope was limited to the natural sciences.
 With the advances in physics and biology in the early 19th Century, the immense scientific utility of exploration became more apparent.
-In 1845 at the behest of renowned biologist Charles Darwin, the Institute merged with the Cavers Guild of Brittania and several independent exploratory groups, necessitating the division of the organization into 2 separate institutes, the ISI and IED.
+In 1845 at the behest of renowned biologist Charles Darwin, the Institute merged with the Cavers Guild of Britannia and several independent exploratory groups, necessitating the division of the organisation into 2 separate institutes, the ISI and IED.
 The newly formed IED would assist Darwin and other biologists on several expeditions into the heart of the Americas.

 In 1889, the IAE would be established as the third research institute due to concerns in the Royal Navy that Brittanian engineering technology was being superseded by American and Centurian research efforts.
 The IAE would initially consist of departments of metallurgy, ballistics and aviation, dedicated to developing naval technology.
 The innovations made by the IAE would be essential in the construction of the HMS Dreadnought in 1906; serving as good justification for increased funding and expansion of the research institute into its modern form.